camille-marro/jdr-bot/README.md

 ## Discord bot for fun and testing dev skills

 ### For a personal use
-You need to create a .env file were you put the token liked to your bot.
+You need to create a .env file were you put the token linked to your bot.\
-.env need to look like this :
+Your .env need to look like this :

 ```js
 BOT_TOKEN="YOUR_TOKEN"